lkodinsson/MARS/Fantasy/Talents.md

 | Widened | +2 | +2 | The spell has its area or radius doubled (when you stack this metamagic it increases from doubled to tripled, then quadrupled, and so on) |

 For triggered metamagics, any condition is valid so long as it is knowable by the user or provided by the context of the spell.

+## Steady Mind

+**Cost:** 8 EXP
+**Requirements:** Max Intelligence 11+, Max Resolve 11+, Can cast spells

+When you become unconscious, instead of immediately losing concentration on spells, you may make a willpower check against the difficulty to cast that spell.
+If successful, the spell is maintained.

+Additionally, you do not lose concentration on spells when you become stunned, and gain advantage to maintain concentration against any other effects that would cause you to lose concentration on a spell.

 ## Wild Magic